ngxs/store/docs/advanced/selector-utils.md

 }
 ```

-Here we see how the `createMappedSelector` is used to create a selector that maps the state to a map of pandas and zoos.
-The `createMappedSelector` takes a map of selectors and returns a selector that maps the state to a map of the values returned by the selectors.
-The `createMappedSelector` is very useful when we need to create a selector that groups other selectors.
+Here we see how the `createModelSelector` is used to create a selector that maps the state to a map of pandas and zoos.
+The `createModelSelector` takes a map of selectors and returns a selector that maps the state to a map of the values returned by the selectors.
+The `createModelSelector` is very useful when we need to create a selector that groups other selectors.

 ## Create Pick Selector